Masters in Agricultural Education

 • How do I decide what classes to take?

-The course requirements for the CSU, Chico master's degree are outlined under Program Requirements.
+The course requirements for the California State University, Chico master's degree are outlined under Program Requirements.
 Graduate students may transfer up to 9 units into the degree program.
 Units must be evaluated and approved by the COA’s graduate coordinator before being applied to the program.

 • Can I qualify for financial aid?